Elisa Lerner

-Elisa Lerner Nagler (Valencia, 6 June 1932), is a Venezuelan playwright and essayist.
+Elisa Lerner Nagler (6 June 1932 – 24 November 2024) was a Venezuelan playwright and essayist.
 Among her works are the plays: Vida con mamá and En el vasto silencio de Manhattan; the essays volume Yo amo a Columbo o la pasión dispersa and the chronicle books: Carriel para la fiesta and Crónicas ginecológicas.
-In 1999 was awarded with the National Prize for Literature.
+In 1999, she was awarded the National Prize for Literature.